 In high school going to the city meant taking the train in with friends for days and nights inspired by “Gossip Girl”.
 We went on shopping sprees at Bloomingdales or tried on designer prom dresses we could never afford at Henri Bendel.
 It also meant taking in numerous Broadway shows – everything from “Les Misérables” and “Chicago” to “Legally Blonde” and multiple viewings of “Wicked”.
 We rarely went below 14th Street or above 80th, but during this period I fell in love with the magic of this city – trash-filled streets and all.
 I also briefly worked in Bryant Park after college before moving back to Los Angeles.

-Nowadays taking a trip to New York is filled with food, exploring the streets (and rooftop bars) and navigating the subway system since, as it turns out taking cabs everywhere is expensive.
+Nowadays taking a trip to New York City is filled with food, exploring the streets (and rooftop bars) and navigating the subway system since, as it turns out taking cabs everywhere is expensive.
 I personally think New York has great public transportation especially in comparison to cities like LA.
 Not only can you save money using the public transportation system but with NY traffic you usually save time.
 It’s also extremely easy – Google maps will tell you what subways to take.